mheap/nexmo-developer/_documentation/en/voice/voice-api/guides/ncco.md

 ⚓ ringback-tone

-Below you an find an One De Minute video explaining what NCCOs are and how to use them:
+Below you can find the One Dev Minute video explaining what NCCOs are and how to use them:
 [![Here's an One De Minute video explaining what NCCOs are and how to use them](https://user-images.githubusercontent.com/9335603/148561582-4121623a-99c0-445e-b8cf-1f6e1d57d422.png)](https://www.youtube.com/watch?v=26rm0MP2up0)